Ambrì

 Ambrì is a Swiss village in the municipality of Quinto, Leventina District, Canton of Ticino.

 Geography

 Ambrì is located in the Leventina Valley, upon the southwestern shore of Ticino river and below the Lepontine Alps, next to the neighboring village of Piotta.
 Other villages close to Ambrì are Rodi and Fiesso.
 It is 2 km far from Quinto, 7 from Airolo and 50 from Bellinzona.

 Sports

 The village is known throughout Switzerland for being home to National League (NL) team HC Ambrì-Piotta, that plays in the 6,500-seat Valascia, but is set to move into a new arena by 2021.

 Ambrì is also a popular area for hiking.

 Transport

 Ambrì also has its own airport, Ambrì Airport.
 The airport was a military one until 1994.
 Now it hosts events, flight school and more.
 But sometimes also domestic passenger flights.

-Ambrì is served by the infrequently served Ambrì-Piotta station, on the Gotthard railway.
+Ambrì is served with hourly connections by Ambrì-Piotta station, on the Gotthard railway.